-Let’s cut right to the chase and state how it is.
-Mean and standard deviation aren’t useful as metrics and analysis in load testing.
-In fact, they can be very deceptive, with multiple analysis bias.
-If you are not comfortable with Gatling reports analysis, we advise you to start with our other analytics article.
+Let's cut right to the chase and state how it is.
+Mean and standard deviation aren't helpful as metrics and analysis in load testing.
+They can be very deceptive, with multiple analysis bias.
+If you are uncomfortable with Gatling reports analysis, we advise you to start with our other analytics article.
 As for Cloud users, we also have that covered in an article dedicated to Cloud reports.

 We use most of our time to look at metrics while doing load testing.
-Thus, we need to make sure it is spent as efficiently as we can.
-With that in mind, which metrics should we use to have a clear view of what is happening at any point in time?
-Are these actually useful?
-Metrics – An Analysis of Load Testing is all about digging into common metrics, understanding their common pitfalls, and avoiding missing changes in your application behavior while load testing.
+Thus, we need to ensure it is spent as efficiently as possible.
+With that in mind, which metrics should we use to have a clear view of what is happening at any time?
+Are these helpful?
+Metrics - An Analysis of Load Testing is all about digging into common metrics, understanding their common pitfalls, and avoiding missing changes in your application behavior during load testing.

 Definitions